 - 40 U.S.C.
-11331, "Responsibilities for Federal Information Systems Standards" - Cybersecurity & Infrastructure Security Agency (CISA) Cybersecurity Directives Listing of Emergency and Binding Operational Directives - Executive Order (EO) 13556, "Controlled Unclassified Information" - FISMA of 2014, "The Federal Information Security Modernization Act of 2014" - HSPD 12, "Homeland Security Presidential Directive 12 Policy for a Common Identification Standard for Federal Employees and Contractors" - OMB Circular A-130, "Managing Information as a Strategic Resource" - OMB M-10-23, "Guidance for Agency Use of Third-Party Websites and Applications" - OMB M-14-03, "Enhancing the Security of Federal Information and Information Systems" - OMB M-15-13, "Policy to Require Secure Connections across Federal Websites and Web Services" - OMB M-17-12, "Preparing for and Responding to a Breach of Personally Identifiable Information" - OMB M-21-07, "Completing the Transition to Internet Protocol Version 6 (IPv6)" - Privacy Act of 1974, "5 USC, § 552a" - National Archives and Records Administration (NARA) Controlled Unclassified Information (CUI) Registry - OMB Memoranda, location of current fiscal year guidance on Federal Information Security and Privacy Management Requirements, including FISMA reporting
+11331, "Responsibilities for Federal Information Systems Standards" - Cybersecurity & Infrastructure Security Agency (CISA) Cybersecurity Directives Listing of Emergency and Binding Operational Directives - Executive Order (EO) 13556, "Controlled Unclassified Information"

+- FISMA of 2014, "The Federal Information Security Modernization Act of 2014" - HSPD 12, "Homeland Security Presidential Directive 12 Policy for a Common Identification Standard for Federal Employees and Contractors" - OMB Circular A-130, "Managing Information as a Strategic Resource" - Privacy Act of 1974, "5 USC, § 552a" - Public Law 116-207, "Internet of Things Cybersecurity Improvement Act of 2020" - National Archives and Records Administration (NARA) Controlled Unclassified Information (CUI) Registry - OMB Memoranda, OMB Memoranda are mandatory when their requirements are in scope for a system or components of a system.
+The following OMB Memos are listed due to their requirements being included in the requirements for Internal Information Systems - IT Security and Privacy Requirements: - OMB M-10-23, "Guidance for Agency Use of Third-Party Websites and Applications" - OMB M-14-03, "Enhancing the Security of Federal Information and Information Systems" - OMB M-15-13, "Policy to Require Secure Connections across Federal Websites and Web Services" - OMB M-17-12, "Preparing for and Responding to a Breach of Personally Identifiable Information" - OMB M-21-07, "Completing the Transition to Internet Protocol Version 6 (IPv6)" - OMB M-21-31, "Improving the Federal Government's Investigative and Remediation Capabilities Related to Cybersecurity Incidents" - OMB M-22-09, "Moving the U.S. Government Toward Zero Trust Cybersecurity Principles" - OMB M-22-18, "Enhancing the Security of the Software Supply Chain through Secure Software Development Practices" - OMB M-23-16, "Update to Memorandum M-22-18, Enhancing the Security of the Software Supply Chain through Secure Software Development Practices"

-Federal Standards and Guidance:
+Federal Standards and NIST Publications: